accesscode-2-1/unit-0/lessons/week-3/2015-03-28_arraylists-part-3.md

 * sport

 ##### Your task:
-1. Create a simple Dog class that at a minimum is able to store and retrieve its name.
+1. Create a Dog class that stores a name, type of dog , and age.
 2. Create a Kennel class that is able to keep track of Dog objects in the Kennel via an ArrayList.
 3. Create a method call AddDog() that takes a dog object and adds it to the kennel

 ###2.
 Getting the size of the list
      - int size()